bcgov/forestry-digital-services/collections/_pages/strategy.md

  - Identifying what’s working well and what isn’t
  - Mapping affinities
  - Making recommendations about what to develop
- - Using Agile software development methodologies
+ - Using agile software development methodologies
  - Applying UX/UI best practices to the development and testing of user interfaces
  - Testing and iterating solutions before launching them, and
  - Committing to continuous improvement to ensure the new applications always meet users’ needs